Posted on 09, March, 2016

 |Memorial Day||Dedicate time and space to teach students about the importance of this holiday through stories, pictures, and other learning materials.|

 |End of the Year||Reflect on how far students have come over the school year.
 Reward students for their success and progress with an awards board!|

 Updating your bulletin board doesn’t necessarily mean a complete overhaul.
 You can keep the bulk of your board static and refresh just a portion of it more frequently.
 With combo boards that are half bulletin and half white erase, you can keep one side intact and update the white erase side with current homework assignments, motivating quotes, facts, etc.

 Not all bulletin boards are created equal, and not all bulletin boards are right for your classroom and needs.
 Some important factors to consider when choosing your school bulletin boards:

 - Material - Most pinnable bulletin boards are made of rubber, cork, or fabric.
 The latter of the two can come in an assortment of colors while cork comes in, well, cork.
 Though they may be prettier to look at, fabric boards aren't as resilient to frequent display changes as cork is.

 - Writeable - Do you want to be able to write on your board?
-White erase, chalk, and marker boards are some of the most common writing surfaces.
+Chalk and marker boards are some of the most common writing surfaces.

 - Lockable - If theft and tampering is a concern, select an enclosed board with locking doors for added security.